AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-rendersettings-dataref.md

 ## Properties {#section-b4c8fe595efc4838ac598659bc820607}

 Text string.
 Optional for all materials.
-If specified, it must be a valid render settings string, as defined with the Vignette Authoring Tool (part of the Scene7 Image Authoring package).
+If specified, it must be a valid render settings string, as defined with the Vignette Authoring Tool (part of the Dynamic Media Image Authoring package).

 ## Default {#section-6a4d2013c1d34284b4ff21bb07485d28}